 If the Authenticator does not receive a reply to its messages, its shall attempt dot11RSNAConfigGroupUpdateCount transmits of the message, plus a final timeout.
 The retransmit timeout value shall be 100 ms for the first timeout, half the listen interval for the second timeout, and the listen interval for subsequent timeouts.
 If there is no listen interval or the listen interval is zero, then 100 ms shall be used for all timeout values.
 If it still has not received a response after this, then the Authenticator’s STA should use the MLME-DEAUTHENTICATE.request primitive to deauthenticate the STA.

+To prevent key reinstallation attacks, the Supplicant shall maintain a copy of the most recent GTK key and most recent IGTK key installed as a result of receipt of EAPOL-Key frames.
+The Supplicant shall not install a GTK or an IGTK when the key to be set matches either of these two keys (see 6.3.19 Set Keys).

 Instruct the editor to modify section 13.5.1 as indicated: